tuzz/audio_mixer/README.md

 system and decoding it each time.
 The crate provides a `ReusableBuffer` struct to help with this.
 See [examples/buffer_reuse.rs](examples/buffer_reuse.rs).

+## Dynamic controls

+If you want to change some parameter of an iterator while it is being read (e.g. change the pitch or volume) there are `DynamicUsize` and `DynamicFloat` structs to help with this.
+See [examples/dynamic_controls.rs](examples/dynamic_controls.rs).

 ## License

 MIT